PhpUnitsOfMeasure/php-units-of-measure/README.md

 $length->registerUnitOfMeasure($megameter);
 ```

-The other convenience method is a special case of the scaling factor factory method where the scaling factor is set to 1, and serves as a convenient way of generating the native unit of measure.
-All PhysicalQuantity classes must have one and only one native unit, so this method will probably only be called once per PhysicalQuantity class:
+The other convenience method is a special case of the above scaling factor factory method where the scaling factor is set to exactly 1, and serves as a convenient way of generating the native unit of measure.
+All `PhysicalQuantity` classes must have one and only one native unit, so this method will probably only be called once per `PhysicalQuantity` class:

 ``` php
 $meter = UnitOfMeasure::nativeUnitFactory('m');